venkateshragi/KodeBeagle/resources/TestPlan.md

 #### 13. [ideaplugin] Tabbed UI alterations.
 ##### fixes <a href='https://github.com/Imaginea/KodeBeagle/issues/150'> #150 </a>
-1. Open the Kodebeagle plugin, it should have two panes named Featured and all from left to right.
+1. Open the Kodebeagle plugin, it should have two panes named Featured and all from left to right.<br>
 <img src='screenshots/150.png'/>
 2. Hit refresh button to check search results in both panes.

 #### 14. [ideaplugin] Plugin throwing exception if HTTP response code from elastic search is not 200.
 ##### fixes <a href='https://github.com/Imaginea/KodeBeagle/issues/139'> #139 </a>
-1. Open Settings Panel, change 'Elastic Search URL' to labs.imaginea.com.
+1. Open Settings Panel, change 'Elastic Search URL' to labs.imaginea.com.<br>
 <img src='screenshots/139.png'/>
 2. Apply and click 'Ok'.
 3. Hit refresh button.
-4. All Pane Should have message "Connection Error: 404 Not Found".
+4. All Pane Should have message "Connection Error: 404 Not Found".<br>
 <img src='screenshots/connection_error.png'/>
 5. No Exception after closing the plugin in idea.log/console.

 #### 15. [ideaplugin] Rename "Repo Stars" in Code Pane to "Score:" and make "Repo Name" clickable.
 ##### fixes <a href='https://github.com/Imaginea/KodeBeagle/issues/151'> #151 </a>
 1. Open Kodebeagle plugin, select code and hit refresh action.
-2. Check the featured pane tiny editors header, clicking on the project name should open project repo in github.com.
+2. Check the featured pane tiny editors header, clicking on the project name should open project repo in github.com.<br>
 <img src='screenshots/151.png'/>

 #### 16. [ideaplugin] Expire notification bubble in 3 or 4 seconds.
 ##### fixes <a href='https://github.com/Imaginea/KodeBeagle/issues/157'> #157 </a>
 1. Open Kodebeagle plugin, select code and hit refresh action.
-2. If ES Result returns no results notification should expire.
+2. If ES Result returns no results notification should expire.<br>
 <img src='screenshots/157.png'/>

 #### 17. [ideaplugin] NPE while using the plugin.